queryluke/masseffect-5e/static/data/rules/01-05-how-to-play.md

 ### The D20

-Does an adventurer’s Scimitar shotgun blast hurt a Reaper Brute or just bounce off its iron-hard skin?
+Does an operative’s Scimitar shotgun blast hurt a Reaper Brute or just bounce off its iron-hard skin?
 Will the asari believe an outrageous bluff?
 Can a character swim across a raging river?
 Can a character avoid the blast of a fragmentation grenade, or does he or she take full damage from the explosion?
 In cases where the outcome of an action is uncertain, the game relies on rolls of a 20-sided die, a d20, to determine success or failure.

 Every character and monster in the game has capabilities defined by six ability scores.
-The abilities are Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma, and they typically range from 3 to 18 for most adventurers.
+The abilities are Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma, and they typically range from 3 to 18 for most operatives.
 (Monsters might have scores as low as 1 or as high as 30.)
 These ability scores, and the ability modifiers derived from them, are the basis for almost every d20 roll that a player makes on a character’s or monster’s behalf.